 Posted on Tuesday, April 08, 2014

-When the Classes of 2018 arrive in the fall, more than 50 students will have the opportunity to explore sustainability and consumption through a new Learning Community, "Sustainable Living."
-The two-semester long program will have an emphasis on the relationship between local actions and global effects.
+This fall, more than 50 first-year students are exploring sustainability and consumption through a new Learning Community, "Sustainable Living."
+The two-semester long program emphasizes the relationship between local actions and global effects.

 "Sustainable Living gives students interested in any aspect of sustainability a strong start academically and toward their careers," explains Thomas Drennen, professor of economics and chair of the environmental studies program.
 "Over the course of the next four years, they will have opportunities to accomplish so many cool things on campus and in the community that will get them ready to go off to their careers."

 Drennen notes the Learning Community is taught by faculty who have different academic backgrounds and they are looking for and expect students to enroll who bring different perspectives and interests.

 "We'll form a like-minded community focused on sustainability, but we will all be coming at it from different directions," he says.
 "We want students with a wide range of interests or backgrounds, not necessarily just those who intend to pursue environmental studies.
 Our hope is that this program will enable students to bring sustainability with them into their major."